Physiotherapy isn’t just a necessary evil – it can ease arthritis symptoms, keep you mobile and help you feel fabulous

 According to Steve, quite a lot!
 “There are lots of different types of arthritis, but generally somebody with arthritis can expect their physio to help them by teaching them skills to manage pain, increasing function through strengthening exercises, and helping to manage the activities they do day-to-day, in a way which is appropriate to their daily lifestyle.”

 Yes, readers, physiotherapy does involve exercises, which probably sounds as attractive to you right now as running over hot coals.
-But do not fear; a physiotherapist will work at your pace while you build up the confidence and stamina to give exercises a go.
+But do not fear; a physiotherapist, like physio dublin, will work at your pace and cater activities for you while you build up the confidence and stamina to give exercises a go.
 Steve says: “It’s a collaborative process that aims to empower the person, to give them skills and knowledge to interact with life and live to their full potential.
 There will be a lot that young people will want to do in their lives, and we can help achieve some of these things through collaborative self-management of their condition.”

 How do I sign up for physiotherapy?